bencody/wordcount/README.md

 Different concerns (such as making regular expressions Java 8 streamable, the logic of counting words, providing a command-line interface, etc) are implemented in separate classes.

-This separation makes the separate concerns more clear, easier to test, which is a good thing.
+This separation makes the software's function more clear and easier to test.

-A trade-off is that it involves more classes, and in such a small application, this subjectively increases its complexity.
+A trade-off is that it involves more classes, and in such a small application, this subjectively increases its complexity as the reader needs to read many files.
 In larger applications the benefits will be more significant and obvious.
+As this "Word Count" application grew, I started appreciating the strict structure more and more.

 ### Decouple all I/O from Domain => What does it mean?
 Why is this good?
 Trade-offs?
 (Clean Architecture, Hexagonal Architecture, Onion Architecture)

-The domain logic of this application is the counting of words in a given text, and the IO logic deals with the command-line interface.
-Splitting these layers is currently done by having separate Java packages.
+The domain layer deals with the following:
+- Identifying words in a text.
+- Filtering out stop-words.
+- Matching against dictionary words.
+- Calculating statistics.

+The IO/CLI layer deals with the following:
+- Bootstrapping the CLI program and parsing arguments.
+- Reading text from either stdin or a file.
+- Printing results to stdout.

-The IO and domain separation allows the domain functionality to be made accessible via other ports (e.g. an HTTP API), also keeps the domain free from technology-related dependencies and therefore easier to understand.
+This domain/IO separation easily allows the domain's functionality to be made accessible via other IO implementations (e.g. an HTTP API).
+The domain layer remains free from technology-related dependencies and is therefore easier to understand and test, and it will remain unchanged if additional IO implementations are added.

 Trade-offs are similar to SoC.
 Additionally, if one were to separate the layers more strictly with (Java 9, Maven, or OSGI) modules, the project's set-up would become more complex and the build could also take a bit longer.
 Modules are arguably not necessary for smaller applications, though.

 ### Is the UI decoupled from Domain => Why is this important?
 Trade-offs?

 At the moment, the command-line interface is the UI, and it is decoupled.
-Similar answers as above.
+See answers as above.

 ### Expect you to improve your design over time by Refactoring. => Why is this important?
 Trade-offs?
 What code-smells do know?

-The combination of 1) following SoC, SOLID, and domain/IO separation principles and 2) writing good tests is a recipe for code that is easy to change as business requirements change.
+The combination of 1) following SoC, SOLID, and domain/IO separation principles and 2) writing good tests is a recipe for code that can easily get adapted to changing business requirements.

 As code changes over time, it tends to become less well-structured and therefore more difficult to understand.
-Refactoring is a measure against this gradual entropy and allows it to remain maintainable and modifyable.
+Refactoring is a measure against this gradual entropy and allows it to remain maintainable.

 A trade-off of refactoring is that it has an implementation, code-review, and testing cost.
 Refactoring end-of-life software may not be economical.